+Learn how to lose weight while sleeping – the absolutely easiest way to lose weight.
 Can you believe that sleep and weight loss are directly connected?
-What if you discovered that the most important tool in your Fit Apprentice tool box was sleep?
+What if you discovered that the most important tool for weight loss is sleep?
 Is that paradise or what?
 Sleep more and weigh less.
 Here is some of the science behind the welcome phenomenon of sleeping to lose weight.
 Read on and now you will understand why more and better sleep is your number one tool to get fit:

-Sleep and Weight Loss – More Sleep Means Fewer Junk Food Cravings
+How to Lose Weight While Sleeping – More Sleep Means Fewer Junk Food Cravings

 If you’re trying to conquer your junk food cravings, a little extra time in the sack could make a tremendous difference.
 In fact, a University of Chicago study showed that not getting enough sleep could increase cravings for junk food, specifically foods like cookies and bread, by 45 percent.